-People always talk about the beautiful Lake Tana, the wild palm tree-lined street that has earned Bahir Dar the tag ‘Ethiopian Riviera,’ and the monasteries, but the last time I was in Bahir Dar, I saw something more in addition to its many natural beauties; the Blue Nile Falls!
-This for me epitomizes the real African beauty.
+People always talk about the beautiful Lake Tana, the wide, palm tree-lined street that has earned Bahir Dar the tag ‘Ethiopian Riviera,’ and the monasteries, but the last time I was in Bahir Dar, I saw something extra in addition to the city’s many natural beauties.

 Next was the Blue Nile Fall.
-I should state here that Lake Tana is the source of the Blue Nile River (the White Nile starts in Southern Uganda).
-The river and the White Nile have a confluence in Khartoum (Sudan) where they form the Nile River.
+Everyone probably knows about the River Nile in Egypt already, what many people don’t know is its source.
+I had been looking forward to visiting the Blue Nile Fall because of its link to River ile.
+My guide told me that Lake Tana is the source of the Blue Nile River (the White Nile starts in Southern Uganda).
+The Blue Nile river and the White Nile have a confluence in Khartoum (Sudan) where they form the Nile River.

 This is what the Blue Nile falls look like in low tides...

 And at sunset…

 Anyway, the road was rough but I arrived at the falls in one piece to witness the impressive site, I learnt it used to be much more magnificent during the rainy season, and until a hydro-electric dam was built just up the stream.

 At the falls, I met a large crowd of people taking photos, I walked up to the top of the falls then followed the path to the river where I caught a boat and then walked back.